stefanie-the-engineer/analyzing-data-with-visual-basic/README.md

 This was completed by creating two loops - a loop that looped through each spreadsheet in the workbook and another loop going through every row in each spreadsheet - to find unique stock tickers and iteravely counting the total stock volume for each ticker.

 The images are found in the folder Summary and the Visual Basic scripts is included as well.
+The Excel spreadsheets are too large to be uploaded.